laninsky/Phase_hybrid_from_UCES/phasing_step/README.md

 Line 3: the total number of taxa in your fasta files e.g. 24

-Line 4: your hybrid sample name as it appears in your fasta files e.g. k_pixme
+Line 4: your hybrid sample name as it appears in your fasta files e.g. k_pixme [only one "hybrid" can be processed at a time.
+If you are doing non-hybrids as a control, you'll also put their name here]

 Line 5: either paired or single depending on your sequencing method e.g. paired